kamaltripathi/kamaltripathi.github.io/README.md

-This is the repo where I host my webpage.
+This is the repository where I host my webpage.

+images are stored in folder name images and pdfs in pdfs.